mcarraher/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the YAML file to your terminal.
+- Copy the config file to your terminal.
-- Update the YAML file to include the IP address of your ELK machine
+- Update the config file to include the IP address of your ELK machine
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
 Where do you copy it?